Animal Rescue Careers

 Animal shelter managers oversee the animals, staff, and maintenance at the facility that they supervise.
 Shelter managers seek funding, develop procedures, interact with the public, and represent the shelter at community events.
-Shelters tend to prefer managers with a degree in business administration or an animal related field.
-Compensation for animal shelter manager positions tends to range from $40,000 to $55,000 per year.
+Shelters tend to prefer managers with a degree in business administration or an animal-related field.
+Compensation for animal shelter manager positions ranges from $39,000 to $55,000 per year.

 Pet Adoption Counselor

 Pet adoption counselors screen adoption applicants, process applications, and supervise interactions between pets and the public.
 While a college degree is not required to secure a position in this field, most pet adoption counselors have extensive experience working with companion animal species.
 The average salary for pet adoption counselors is $23,630 per year.

 Humane educators provide information about animal welfare and behavior.
 Educators present a variety of educational programs to school groups, businesses, and other area organizations.
 They may also be involved with educating pet adopters about how to care for their new animals.
 Humane educators usually have a degree in education or a related field, though this is not always required.
 Certification programs are also available through the Humane Society of the United States.
 The average salary for humane educators is $32,147 per year.

 Animal control officers capture stray animals, investigate cases of animal mistreatment, enforce licensing regulations, and provide care to animals in their custody.
 This position allows for a high level of direct contact with animals, so it is critical that officers take all proper safety precautions to minimize the chance of injury.
 A degree in an animal related field or criminology is preferred for officers, though a high school diploma or GED may be sufficient.
 There are several certification program options.

 A strong knowledge of animal behavior and first aid is critical for those seeking a position in this field.
 The salary for animal control officers averages between $25,000 and $42,000 per year.